This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Vertigo is a condition that causes you to feel dizzy.
-You may think that you or everything around you is moving or spinning.
+You may feel that you or everything around you is moving or spinning.
 You may also feel like you are being pulled down or toward your side.

 Seek care immediately if:

 - You have a headache and a stiff neck.

 - You have shaking chills and a fever.